pyeve/eve/_sources/features.txt

 Please be aware that ``last_modified`` and ``etag`` headers will always be consistent with the state of the documents on the database (they  won't be updated to reflect changes eventually applied by the callback functions).

+.. admonition:: Please note

+    To provide seamless event handling features Eve relies on the Events_ package.

 .. _ratelimiting: